 Grimsby continues to play an important fisheries role as the UK's leading seafood cluster, home to around 500 food-related companies, food production remains as one of Grimsby's key sectors.
 The town is now the second largest conurbation in Greater Lincolnshire with a catchment of 90,000 people within a 15-minute drive, and 350,000 within a 45-minute drive.
 With Humberside International Airport on its doorstep, a 20-minute drive away, and its access to the North Sea, it offers easy access to Europe and other worldwide trade routes.

 Today, Grimsby has a great deal to offer.
-It is in the enviable position of having secured its own ground-breaking Town Deal in 2018, the first in the country, securing a direct route to Government funding and to pilot new approaches to regeneration.
+It is in the enviable position of having secured its own groundbreaking Town Deal in 2018, the first in the country, securing a direct route to Government funding and to pilot new approaches to regeneration.
 Significant investment opportunities have been unlocked for the town, placing Grimsby at centre stage of the Government's 'levelling-up' agenda.

-The last three years has seen investment for the adapting to new economic opportunities and growth Europe and other worldwide trade routes.
-Public Estate; National Lottery Heritage Fund; industries.
-Grimsby Creates/Cultural Development Fund; and Historic England.
+The last three years has seen investment for the town from: Town Deal; Local Growth Fund; One Public Estate; National Lottery Heritage Fund; Grimsby Creates/Cultural Development Fund; and Historic England.
 Grimsby has been busy designing, funding, and delivering projects across the town.